-The best Metro by T-Mobile phones allow you to access great cell service without breaking the bank..
+The best Metro by T-Mobile phones give you access to a great cell service without necessarily breaking the bank.
 In fact, our LTE network testing has confirmed as much.
 You also get excellent coverage nationwide.

 Metro's performance is comparable to parent network T-Mobile's, making Metro the best performing prepaid carrier we tested.
 And the fact that you can get a lot of data for just $40 a month (with taxes and fees included) makes Metro our favorite discount carrier, too.

 - The best Android phones at every size and price

 - Want to bring your own phone?
 Check out the best unlocked phones